XD-DENG/rediseen/docs/documentation.md

 So the request should be `` http://localhost:8000/0/`key/3` ``.

-## Use Rediseen as Redis INFO exporter for Prometheus
+## Use Rediseen as Redis INFO Exporter for Prometheus

 Rediseen parses the output from Redis `INFO` command, and provide the result in Prometheus-compatible format at endpoint `/metrics`.